 If you are convicted of driving while distracted in Alberta, 3 demerit points will be added to your driving record.
 They will stay on your record for 2 years from your conviction date and will increase how much you pay for car insurance in Alberta.

-Since Alberta's distracted driving legislation was passed in 2011, the number of convictions has increased each year.
+Since Alberta's distracted driving legislation was enacted in 2011, the number of convictions has increased annually.

 The province of Alberta estimates :